pustoshilov-d/NLP_hh.ru/README.md

 4. Training models of CNN, Baiese classificator, Logistic regression.
 5. Usage models application

 [There](https://github.com/pustoshilov-d/NLP_hh.ru/tree/master/screen_shots) are test results.
-And summury:
+And summary:
 ![](https://github.com/pustoshilov-d/NLP_hh.ru/blob/master/screen_shots/summary.png)

 Models and database weight is about 3Gb so they did not uploaded there but could be shared opun contact with me: pustoshilov.d@gmail.com